Schoodic Woods Campground Overview

 RecreationThe Schoodic Peninsula provides numerous recreational activities without the congestion of Mount Desert Island.
 A six-mile (10 km), one-way loop road offers views of lighthouses, seabirds, and forested islands.
 Vehicle turnouts provide opportunities to stop and enjoy the scenery.
 Stopping on the road and parking outside of designated pull-offs are prohibited.
 There are over eight miles of hiking trails on the Schoodic Peninsula and an additional eight miles of bike paths.
 Arey Cove Road leads to Schoodic Point, a windswept, rocky point providing spectacular views of Mount Desert Island.

-The majority of the sites are for tents; other sites can accommodate RVs and trailers.
 All sites (except for group sites and hike-in sites) have electric, and B-Loop sites have electric and water.
 Flush toilets, potable running water, and a dump station are provided, as are picnic tables and fire rings in each site.
 All campground roads are paved.

 Acadia's Island Explorer shuttle buses provide free service between park destinations and local communities.
 Shuttle service is available on the Schoodic Peninsula from late-May to mid-October.
 There is no shuttle service between the Schoodic Peninsula and Mt.
 Desert Island.